Candida

 tract.

-There are approx. 150 Candida species that have been
+There are approximately 150 Candida species that

-associated with fungal infections among humans.
+are associated with fungal infections among

-What is
+What

-Candida?
+is Candida?

-The most common of all
+most common of all Candida species is Candida albicans.

-.
-Candida albicans is
+Candida albicans is responsible for approximately 95% of

-Candida glabrata.
-Infections caused by Candida glabrata
+common fungus is Candida glabrata.
+Infections caused by

 Candida